Micro Unit Part One

 Team Members: Luis Winkelbrandt, Nicole Shu, Molly Wensley, Amen Maheen, Vanashree Chowdhury, Niki Marathia, Jaime Santos Guerrero, and Lynn Zhong

-The challenge of designing to showcase the “hidden value” of a discarded textile is one that we do not quite understand yet.
-We wanted to make sure the team was in agreement about what the brief was asking before we started our research process.
+The challenge of designing a way to showcase the “hidden value” of a discarded textile is one that we did not fully understand at the beginning.
+We wanted to ensure the team was aligned on the brief’s goal before we began our research.

-Accelerated video of our brief understanding process.
-We pointed out terms we need to understand beyond the surface.
-Terms like “material histories” were interesting, as we know many of these materials have a past, yet something seems hidden from us.
-Is there a way we can give the material histories a “platform”
+Accelerated video of our team breaking down the brief.
+We pointed out terms we needed to understand beyond the surface.
+Terms like “material histories” were interesting, as we know many of these materials have a ‘past life’, yet something seems hidden from us.
+Is there a way we can give the material histories a “platform”?

-While finding terms that we wanted to focus on was a large part of this experience, we wound up having many questions.
-“What is the textile's purpose?”
-“What is a moment of interaction for textiles?”
-“What does an interface in this context look like?”
+While finding terms to focus on was a major part of this experience, we ended up with so many questions.
+‘What is the textile's purpose?’
+‘What is a moment of interaction for textiles?’
+‘What does an interface in this context look like?’

 Reflection of Activity

-Overall, this activity helps us as a team understand the brief rather than trying to understand it on our own, which, from experience, can lead to miscommunication and misaligned project goals.
-As we are working in collaboration with FibreLab, we want to make sure we have a clear vision for the process.
+Overall, this activity helped us collectively understand the brief rather than relying on individual and separate understandings, which, from experience, can lead to miscommunication and misaligned project goals.
+Since we are working in collaboration with FibreLab, we want to make sure we had a clear vision before meeting with them.

 Areas to Explore